Does It Mean What You Think It Means?

 Words mean what their context makes them mean.
 In 2 Corinthians 5, Paul’s repeated “all” points to believers—the new people who live for Christ.
 Reading the passage this way protects both free grace and the call to walk worthy as ambassadors of Jesus.

 In the movie, The Princess Bride, there is a scene where the hired swordsmith, Inigo Montoya, says to his employer, Vizzini, in response to the continued usage of the word “inconceivable”, “You keep using that word.
 I do not think it means what you think it means.”
-There is a lesson in that question that we must keep in mind when reading the Bible.
+There is a lesson in that statement that we must keep in mind when reading the Bible.
 Word studies are good, but words change over time in their usage and meaning.
 They can even change based on their context.

 As someone who believes in the concept of free grace, sola fidelis, I am a firm believer that Christ’s death was for the entire world (John 3:16).
 In Second Corinthians chapter five, Paul repeats the usage of the term “all”.
 Does this mean the world as a whole or all believers?
 Many in Christendom apply passages from Second Corinthians in an evangelical manner.
 Still, I believe it is a book written to believers concerning Christian living and how we are to “walk this life”.